facka/translations/README.md

 2. Create a GULP task
  * Get the example code from the repo.
 It's a nodeJS script that parses the json and builds a file for each language in JSON format
- * The format is like this:
+ * The format of the result file is like this:

 ```javascript
 {